yocontra/crashnet/README.md

 - **Form Support**: Supports interacting with services with forms + POST requests
 - **Tiny File Sizes**: Optimized for slow connections and limited memory.
 Uses specially crafted DOM minification on the final output.
 - **Opinionated**: Optimizes for a functional experience - attempting to degrade newer HTML to something still usable
+- **Built-in Adblock**: Removes junk from the page and speeds things up by using ghostery adblock w/ easylist

 ## TODO

+- Switching between reading and web mode messes up the URL sometimes on the second change
 - POST /proxy for form support (test using google.com search)
 - Emoji -> svg/png via imagemoji or twemoji
 - Display flex is not working with our inline detection